What Is The TEAS Test for Nursing?

-- The TEAS is in its fifth version now and is called TEAS V.
+- It is in its fifth version now and is called TEAS V.

 - The test is administered several times a year in different test locations, as per a pre-decided schedule.
 You must register for a test date well in advance; walk-in testing is not an option available.

 - Though it is a standardized test in terms of content, test pattern, and testing rules, prerequisites, and minimum score requirements for admission might vary from one institution to the other.

 - The test results or transcripts are generally sent to the test taking site after 48 hours of taking the test.
 By paying the required amount of fee, the results can be arranged to be sent to other institutions as well.